Pirate FlagPirates and PrivateersPirate Flag

 HMS Victory - Gundecks and Main Armament

-Sequence for loading and firing guns
+Loading and firing guns

-The HMS Victory was a First Rate warship with one hundred guns on three decks -- the upper deck, middle deck, and lower or gun deck.
+The HMS Victory was a first-rate warship with one hundred guns on three decks -- the upper deck, middle deck, and lower or gun deck.
 The USS Constitution, a frigate, carried forty guns.

-HMS Victory - Raising the anchor
+Raising the anchor

-HMS Victory's Gun Deck - Exterior view
+Gun Decks - Exterior view

-USS Constellation gun deck
+USS Constellation gun

 Capstan on gun deck of USS Constellation